Rotavirus antigen test

 The rotavirus antigen test detects rotavirus in the feces.
-Rotavirus is the most common cause of infectious diarrhea in children.
+This is the most common cause of infectious diarrhea in children.

-For infants and young children wearing diapers, try lining the diaper with plastic wrap.
-If the plastic wrap is positioned properly, it will help prevent urine and stool from mixing to provide a better sample.
+- For infants and young children wearing diapers, line the diaper with plastic wrap.
+Position the plastic wrap to prevent urine and stool from mixing in order to get a better sample.

 No special preparation is necessary for this test.

 ("stomach flu") in children.
 This test is done to diagnose a .

 Normally, rotavirus is not found in the stool.

 Note: Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 Rotavirus in the stool indicates a rotavirus infection is present.